 While boaters should be slowing down to a crawl when in and near the work zone, Alvarez said, they also need to be exceedingly cautious of other boats.
 Towboat operators, for instance, are constantly crossing the channel between the work areas on either side of the river, delivering workers and supplies.

 "Unfortunately, we have had occasions where recreational boaters get too close for comfort to our tugs, which are servicing all construction activities within the project site," Alvarez wrote in an email.
 "We are often loaded with equipment, and visibility of small vessels can be challenging, not to mention the limited maneuverability of a loaded tow."

-Schadler said he understands boaters' desire to get a good look at the bridge build, which he also finds fascinating.
+Schadler said he understood boaters' desire to get a good look at the bridge construction, which he also finds fascinating.
 But boaters must be aware of the dangers.

 "They want to get close to the barges, but those guys in the tugs can't see them, and I don't think some of the boaters know that," he said.
 "My advice is: Be aware of your surroundings, mostly.
 If you go real slow, nothing bad will happen.